-- 16.1 Operation Encompass is a police and education early intervention safeguarding partnership which ensures that a child's school is informed that there has been an incident of domestic abuse to which the child or young person has been exposed. - 16.2 When an Operation Encompass notification is received by school it is transferred onto schools' recording system (CPOMS) by one of the Family Wellbeing Coordinators with actions linked to the notification.
-It is also logged separately within an Encompass record. - 16.3 The DSL and Family Wellbeing Coordinators will conduct an individual assessment of the child's needs, and decide on any school routine modifications that need to be made.
-The Family Wellbeing Coordinators will liaise with class staff as appropriate to support the team to support the child, whilst maintaining confidentiality as much as possible. - 16.4 If there are additional concerns around the child's safety and wellbeing due to being aware of previously unknown information, a referral to CADS will be made.
+- 16.1 Operation Encompass is a police and education early intervention safeguarding partnership which ensures that a child's school is informed that there has been an incident of domestic abuse to which the child or young person has been exposed. - 16.2 School will also receive Police Safeguarding Reports (PSRs) following police attendance at any incident of a safeguarding nature involving family where children are present.
+These are detailed accounts which should only be shared with DSLs in their entirety. - 16.3 When an Operation Encompass notification (or PSR) is received by school it is transferred onto schools' recording system CPOMS and the child's individual chronology with actions linked to the notification.

+- 16.4 Upon Receipt of a PSR, this should NOT be copied in it's entirety onto the child's record, however a summary of the information and any actions taken will be recorded on the child's individual chronology, for example 'PSR received regarding an assault in the property XX witnessed' as an example. - 16.5 The DSL alongside Family Wellbeing Coordinator and class teacher will conduct an individual assessment of the child's needs and decide on any school routine modifications that need to be made. - 16.6 If there are additional concerns around the child's safety and wellbeing due to being aware of previously unknown information, a referral to CADS will be made.